 The main benefit of becoming a funded trader is that you will access a professional trading account ranging from $25,000 to $150,000.
 The company offering the funding takes on all of the risks, and in return, they take 20% of the profit.
 You will be able to retain 80% of the earned profits while at the same time you won’t be risking your own capital.

 As cliche as it sounds, usually, the most successful people are those who don’t give up.
 Behind every success story, you’ll find a mountain of failure and then a turning point.
 Persistence is the best predictor of success in the futures market.
 Putting in the effort to learn to trade, finding a reliable broker, and practicing until you’re ready are the critical steps to success.

 Fortunately, today, there are more opportunities to learn than ever.
 Even if you have limited capital but are willing to put in the effort, opportunities will open up.

-Earn2Trade’s funded trader programs are designed with precisely this goal.
+Earn2Trade’s funded trader programs are designed precisely with this goal.
 You can enroll and complete a program and get a funded trading offer for a professional account for as little as $150 and in less than a month.